lqhl/lqhl.me/content/research/index.md

 date: 2022-12-31T22:15:29+08:00
 ---

-I am Qin Liu and I joined [MyScale](https://myscale.com), a fully-managed vector database, in 2022.
-Prior to this, I led the infrastructure team at Moqi.
-During my time there, I contributed to the development of two billion-scale Automated Fingerprint Identification Systems (AFIS) in China.
+I am Qin Liu, a software engineer at ByteDance since Dec 2024.
+Previously, I led the infrastructure team at Moqi, where I developed [MyScaleDB](https://github.com/myscale/MyScaleDB), a ClickHouse fork that supports high-performance vector search and full-text search.
+During my time at Moqi, I also contributed to the development of two billion-scale Automated Fingerprint Identification Systems (AFIS) in China.
 Additionally, I was involved in creating MOQI A1, the world's first contactless fingerprint scanner with image quality comparable to contact scanners.
 Before joining Moqi, I worked as a researcher at Huawei Noah's Ark Lab.

 I have a PhD in Computer Science from the Chinese University of Hong Kong (CUHK), under the supervision of [Prof. John C.S.
 Lui](https://www.cse.cuhk.edu.hk/~cslui/).
 My research at the [Advanced Networking and System Research Laboratory](http://ansrlab.cse.cuhk.edu.hk/) (ANSRLab) focused on graph analytics and stream processing systems.
 Prior to that, I obtained my Bachelor's degree in Computer Science from Shanghai Jiao Tong University, where I was a member of the prestigious [ACM Honors Class](https://acm.sjtu.edu.cn/home).